ChrisGreene-Chuboe/stk-app-sql/modules/MODULE_DEVELOPMENT.md

 ## Module Development Checklist

+Choose the appropriate checklist based on your module category:

+### For Database Table Modules:
 - [ ] Define module constants (schema, table, columns)
 - [ ] Check if table has `record_json` column
 - [ ] If yes, include `record_json` in column constants